Blog

 2.4 Durable and Reliable Design

 Constructed from high-strength alloy with excellent wear and corrosion resistance, the plate maintains precision within 0.001mm even after 100,000 clamping cycles.
 Its fully sealed protection structure prevents coolant and chips from entering internal components.
-Additionally, the intelligent energy-saving design consumes only 3.5W of standby power—60% lower than similar products.
+Because the pins are spring-clamped and air is only used to release or boost, standby draw is about 3.5W—in our bench tests, roughly 60% less than plates that hold clamp with constant air pressure.

 3. Industry Application Cases